matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

-4. Permanent Ban
+4. Permanent ban
 ----------------

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.